Your Future is Worth

 • The defendant acted intentionally.
 This establishes that the defendant understood that they were using the funds inappropriately and were in breach of the fiduciary relationship.

-Each of these factors must be proven beyond a reasonable doubt in the criminal court system to secure an embezzlement conviction, and each one is also an opportunity for the defense to poke holes in the prosecution’s case.
+Each of these factors must be proven beyond a reasonable doubt in the criminal court system to secure an embezzlement conviction, and each one is also an opportunity for your embezzlement defense lawyer to poke holes in the prosecution’s case.

 What Is the Sentence If I’m Convicted of Embezzlement?